 Your attorney should help you with the personal injury claim process, not your insurance company.

 It is best to contact a personal injury attorney as soon as possible after an auto accident.
 Then your attorney can advise you how to approach your insurance company.
-The attorneys at Gordon & Gordon provide free initial consultations.
+The Shreveport injury lawyers at Gordon & Gordon provide free initial consultations.
 It will cost you nothing to double check with an attorney.
 This could end up saving you thousands later on.

 Even though your insurance company is supposed to be on your side, they might try to diminish your accident and injuries to avoid paying for your damages.Insurance companies always do everything in their power to maximize their profits.
 They do this by limiting their payments to you as much as possible.